 You can use this intuitive app to automate your bill payments, transfer money into any investment accounts you have, and even set up payroll deposits, along with much more.

-You can also use your KOHO app with Apple Pay on any iOS devices.
+You can also use your KOHO app with Apple Pay on any iOS device.
 All you need to do is add KOHO to your Apple wallet.

 Whenever you shop in-store, you no longer need to bring your KOHO card.
 You can use your phone’s Apple Pay to access the funds you have loaded onto your KOHO app.